 What Are Advance Directives?

-Having an advance directive is one of the most important things you can do if you can no longer make medical decisions on your own behalf.
-No matter how good your doctors are or how much your family loves you, they simply cannot read your mind.
+Having an advance health care directive is one of the most important things you can do if, in the future, you can no longer make medical care decisions on your own behalf.
+No matter how good your doctors are or how much your family loves you, they cannot read your mind.

-This document is key before a medical situation arises where you can't communicate your decisions.
+This document is key before a medical situation arises that impairs your decision-making abilities.
 Advance directives are especially useful in medical emergencies or near the end of a person's life.

 There are two main types of legal documents under the advance directive umbrella: